cap-js/cds-intellij/README.md

    on your computer if not already present.
 2. Register the new Node.js installation in your IntelliJ IDE by going to *File > Settings > Languages & Frameworks > Node.js* and [adding the Node.js interpreter](https://www.jetbrains.com/help/idea/node-js-interpreters.html#ws_node_interpreters_dialog_open).
 3. If you have installed the SAP CDS Language Support for IntelliJ plugin from a ZIP file before, uninstall it.
-     - Note: we have reset the current plugin version to `1.0.0` for the first JetBrains Marketplace release, to clarify that the feature set (based on the current LSP API) is still incomplete.
+     - Note: we have reset the current plugin version to `1.0.0` for the first JetBrains Marketplace release, to clarify that the feature set is still incomplete.

 Install or update the plugin: